For film descriptions or to purchase, click on a photo.

 Coming Home ON TOUR Now!
 Click HERE for tour dates.

-Her latest project is Coming Home, a documentary film focused on five people returning to their Vermont communities from prison.
+O’Brien’s last film was Coming Home, a documentary film focused on five people returning to their Vermont communities from prison.
 The film spotlights the innovative COSA program—Circle of Support and Accountability—which helps reintegrate former prisoners back into their daily lives.
-The film will premiere in the fall of 2018 and tour Vermont.
+The film premiered in the fall of 2018 and toured across Vermont and was screened for the Governor Phil Scott, Legislators and T.J.
+Donovan, Vermont’s Attorney General.

 Other films by O’Brien include All of Me, a film on body image and eating disorders, The Hungry Heart, about prescription drug crisis in Vermont and the compassionate work of Dr. Fred Holmes.
 The film won the American Society of Addiction Medicine Award for outstanding media and was honored by Vermont Governor, Peter Shumlin as the film that served as a catalyst for opiate addiction awareness across the state.